Understanding Medicare Guidelines for Closed System Catheters

 Medicare can be stressful and confusing, and you are not alone if you don’t understand Medicare guidelines for intermittent catheters, especially when it comes to qualifying for closed system catheters.

-At MTG, we strive to provide closed system catheters that provide protection against UTIs and are covered by insurance, but we often get questions about how individuals can qualify for closed system catheters under their Medicare insurance plan, so we decided to put together the following guide.
+At HR HealthCare, we strive to provide closed system catheters that provide protection against UTIs and are covered by insurance, but we often get questions about how individuals can qualify for closed system catheters under their Medicare insurance plan, so we decided to put together the following guide.

 Join us as we review Medicare guidelines for intermittent catheters and how you may qualify for Medicare reimbursement of closed system catheters.